Clinical Exercise Physiologist Jobs in USA with Visa Sponsorship

 Do Clinical Exercise Physiologists qualify for H-1B visa sponsorship?

-Yes, Clinical Exercise Physiologists typically qualify for H-1B sponsorship as the role requires specialized education in exercise science, kinesiology, or related field.
+Yes, Clinical Exercise Physiologists typically qualify for H-1B visa sponsorship as the role requires specialized education in exercise science, kinesiology, or related field.
 The position involves clinical assessment and exercise prescription that goes beyond general fitness training, meeting the specialty occupation standard.

 What degree do I need for visa sponsorship as a Clinical Exercise Physiologist?